"There is no elevator to success, you have to take the steps." ~unknown

 Today, we participated in our Race for Education.
 Thank you to all of our sponsors who help to support Saint Joseph School.

 Welcome to Third Grade!

 My name is Emily Groft.
-This is my third year teaching 3rd Grade.
+This is my fourth year teaching 3rd Grade.

 Email Ms. Groft